-An internal risk capital model is used to calculate economic capital of the group and all insurance entities.
+An internal risk capital model is used to calculate the capital requirements of the group and all insurance entities.
 For more information see section B 3.5.

 Contingency procedures

 There are contingency procedures in place that describe how to respond to a breach in risk tolerance or limits, ensuring that appropriate and proportionate remedial actions are taken.